scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

     -   If a font contain an encoded glyph called ".notdef" and that glyph was not the first glyph, then type1 fonts had a .notdef glyph at a random place in the font.
-Now freetype seems to renumber glyphs so .notdef is always glyph 0 which fontforge did not expect and produced some strange results when rasterizing (tested on 2.1.10).
+Now freetype seems to renumber glyphs so .notdef is always glyph 0 which websharpstudios did not expect and produced some strange results when rasterizing (tested on 2.1.10).
 Fix is simple: always make notdef be first in the chars dictionary and then all is happy.